-The first step in the process entailed mapping existing resources and exploring how they serve the community.
-The analysis also examined service standards previously established and updated them to meet current needs.
-Conducting this type of analysis helps identify gaps and develop strategies to fill in those gaps.
+The Plan Update process involved mapping existing recreation resources and exploring how they serve the community.
+The analysis identified gaps and pointed to strategies to fill in those gaps.

-The first major Recreation goal is therefore focused on meeting the community's recreation needs equitably across the entire city and also across the full spectrum of ages and levels of desired activity.
+The first Recreation goal is focused on meeting the community's recreation needs equitably across the city as well as across the full spectrum of ages and levels of desired activity.